John Inchmore

 John Darling Inchmore (born 22 February 1949) is a former English cricketer who played first-class and List A cricket for Worcestershire during the 1970s and 1980s.
 He also played briefly for Northern Transvaal, and later for Wiltshire.

 Born in Northumberland, Inchmore played for the minor county briefly in 1970, then became a teacher in the Saltley area of Birmingham, appearing in club cricket for Stourbridge.

 He played a few Second XI games for Worcestershire in 1972, but his first-class debut came against the touring New Zealanders at Worcester in late April 1973.
 In a match badly affected by the weather, he took only one wicket, but it was not a bad one to start with: his county team-mate Glenn Turner, whom Inchmore bowled for 143.

 His next game, in early May, was his List A debut: a John Player League match against Northamptonshire, in which Inchmore took the single wicket of Geoff Cook.

 By the end of 1973, Inchmore was a regular in the Worcestershire first team, and he also played a good number of matches in Worcestershire's County Championship-winning season of 1974.
 He ended with 39 first-class wickets at 22, including his first five-wicket bag, 5/50 against Middlesex in July.

 The year also saw him hit his only first-class century.
 Having never before made more than 30, he came in as night-watchman with John Parker after Glenn Turner had retired hurt.
-Parker took his score to 113 before being run out, while Parker was eventually dismissed for 140.
+Inchmore took his score to 113 before being run out, while Parker was eventually dismissed for 140.

 Inchmore played a significant part in each Worcestershire season from then on, taking between 30 and 63 first-class wickets every summer from 1975 to 1985.
 His highest aggregate of 63 came in 1975, although he fell only one short of that mark in 1979.
 In one-day cricket, his most successful season was 1981, when he had 33 victims.
 He was capped by his county in 1976, and in 1976–77 he played twice for Northern Transvaal in South Africa's Castle Currie Cup.
 Back in England, in 1977 he produced a career-best innings return of 8/58 against Yorkshire, two wickets in the second innings bringing him his only ten-wicket match haul.

 However, he was also affected by injury during 1977, and so did not play as much as he had in the previous season.